 Mashed Potatoes

-Best Potatoes To Use
+Best Potatoes For Mashing

-They yield the fluffiest mashed potatoes and are equally delicious.
-If you go with Yukons, I wouldn’t even bother peeling the potatoes.
-We leave the skin on because it’s so thin and adds just enough texture to keep the potatoes interesting.
+If you go with Yukons, I would consider not even bothering to peel the potatoes.
+We often leave the skin on because it’s so thin and adds just enough texture to keep the potatoes interesting.

 Another option is to use a combination of potatoes – amazing flavor!
 You can also make this mashed potatoes recipe with red potatoes.
 Super yummy, just not quite as fluffy.

-- firm to the touch, should not give easily when you press the potatoes with your fingers
+- firm to the touch – should not give easily when you press the potatoes with your fingers

-- not green, you’ll need to look closely for this
+- not green – you’ll need to look closely for this

-- not sprouting, that means the potato is definitely past it’s prime
+- not sprouting – that means the potato is definitely past it’s prime

-- free of large blemishes, the normal small knots are perfectly acceptable
+- free of large blemishes – the normal small knots are perfectly acceptable

 How To Make Mashed Potatoes